 Within the context of a learning environment, employees do not fear incessant correction of mistakes nor do they feel the constant need to solve problems.
 Instead, they feel the freedom to take different approaches to dealing with complex situations.
 They feel comfortable exploring uncharted waters and testing the unknown.

 They Welcome Differences and Diversity.

 When people grow aware of opposing ideas, it’s how they respond that creates learning.
-Recognizing the value of competing outlooks and worldviews can actually increase energy and spur motivation.
+Recognizing the value of competing outlooks and world views can actually increase energy and spur motivation.
+Appreciating what makes people unique is key to a team’s success.
 It’s often during such moments that the greatest minds come alive.

-They Believe that Information is More Important than Assumptions.
+They Believe that Information is More Important than Assumption.

 Data, rather than assumptions, should be the background for decision making.
 Simple, statistical tools should be used to organize data and draw inferences.

 Of course, all of these ideas for fostering growth and development are great.
 However, without the appropriate leadership in place, they will barely get off the ground.

 “When leaders actively question and listen to employees—and thereby prompt dialogue and debate—people in the institution feel encouraged to learn.” -Garvin, Edmondson & Gino., 2008

 The reality is that if an organization’s leadership takes time to stress the importance of identifying problems, transferring knowledge to those that need it and reflecting on past results while looking for ways to improve—the rest of the team is more likely to succeed.